FranciscoOnt/checkout-sdk-js/docs/interfaces/paypalbuttoninitializeoptions.md

 Whether or not to show a credit button.

+Whether or not to show a credit button.

 ___

 ###  clientId

 • **clientId**: *string*

+The Client ID of the Paypal App

 The Client ID of the Paypal App